razziel89/MaAg-Bel/README.md

 only as a Python package.
 Its functionality is reduced to that needed by Manipulate Aggregates.

+## Notable changes

+Most notable changes with respect to the Open Babel base are:

+* one library containing all the functionality instead of multiple ones
+* standalone ops removed
+* eigen3 added as a hard dependency
+* XML and ZLIB functionality removed
+* inchi, smiles and cml formats removed (the latter 2 depend on inchi to some degree)
+* more formats removed:
+  * JOSN-based
+  * XML-based
+* Windows compatibility removed (use the WSL is you need to use Windows)

 ## More information regarding Open Babel

 Open Babel is a chemical toolbox designed to speak the many languages